 - Create your first portfolio and make your first deposit of £10+

-- You’ll get a free ETF share for up to £200 within 10 days
+- You’ll get a free ETF share for up to £200 within 5 days of your investment

 What is an ETF?